FREMD FEEDER FREQUENTLY ASKED QUESTIONS

 · Coaches include parents of current Feeder Team members and also volunteers who have no daughters in the Fremd Feeder program.
 Fremd Feeder continues to try and attract more coaches with no children in the program to ensure greater impartiality in the forming and running of each team.
 Usually, one of the coaches at any given grade level is a parent with a daughter on the team they assist in coaching.

-6.)
-How long is the season and how many games are there in a season?
+6) How long is the season, and how many games are there in a season?

 · It is expected that Fremd Feeder will be the primary athletic team or organization for each player during this time period.

-7.)
-How are practices organized and where are practices held?
+7) How are practices organized, and where are practices held?

 · Practices are generally 1.5-2 hours in length.
 Practice time is spent developing basic skills through a variety of drills.
 Game conditions are simulated through controlled scrimmages.

-8.)
-Where are the games played?
+8) Where are the games played?

 · The Fremd Feeder program plays in the DuPage Youth Travel Basketball League (DYTBL).
 There are 2 leagues within the DYTBL, North and Central.
 Individual coaches will determine what division they will play in.
 Historically speaking, "A" teams have played in the Gold Division and "B" teams have played in the Silver Division.

-· A team may play in a small number of tournaments each year which are hand-picked by the coaches at each grade level.
+· A team may play in a small number of tournaments each year, which are hand-picked by the coaches at each grade level.

-· Some Feeder teams play games outside of their league play against teams that are historically good competitive “rivals”.
+· Some Feeder teams play games outside of their league play against teams that are historically good, competitive “rivals”.

-· Games are played mostly in the greater Chicago area with most drives no longer than one hour at the most with a few exceptions.
+· Games are played mostly in the greater Chicago area, with most drives no longer than one hour at the most, with a few exceptions.

 · Parents should allocate around $650-$800 for participation on a team of 10 girls.
 Any money left at the end of the year is distributed in equal shares back to all families.
 Most teams will require about half of the projected fee immediately when the team is formed.
-The second half is usually collected in December and any shortfall for the year is collected at the end of the season.
-Each team will determine how they collect participation fees.
+The second half is usually collected in December, and any shortfall for the year is collected at the end of the season.
+Each team will determine how it collect participation fees.

 · Note that Fremd Feeder is a not-for-profit organization.
 In addition, there are currently no paid coaches on any Feeder team.

-10.)
-What are the objectives of the Fremd Feeder Girls Program?
+10) What are the objectives of the Fremd Feeder Girls Program?

 · Keep as many girls as possible enjoying and continuing their basketball experience through grade school/junior high and into high school.